 During World War II Peeler, understating his age by fourteen years, enlisted in the 2nd A.I.F. in 1940 and saw service in the Syrian campaign as company quartermaster sergeant of 'D' Company, 2/2nd Pioneer Battalion.
 In June 1941 he led a patrol to recover four Australian wounded.
 His battalion was part of a small Australian force hastily landed in Java in February 1942 to assist the Dutch against the rapid Japanese advance; after the island's surrender to the Japanese he survived a long period on the Burma Railway.
 He was one of only three World War I V.C. winners then serving overseas, the others being Walter Brown and Arthur Blackburn.
 He returned to Australia in October 1945 to learn that his son Donald had been killed on Bougainville in December 1944 while serving with the 15th Battalion.

 Wally Peeler resumed duty as custodian of the Shrine of Remembrance and was an early member of the Victorian Corps of Commissionaires.
 He was awarded the British Empire Medal in 1961 and retired in 1964.
-Survived by his wife (d.1969) and four of his children, he died at South Caulfield on 23 May 1968 and was buried in Brighton cemetery.
+From the early 1920s he lived with Kathleen Emma Peeler and they had four children.
+Survived by two of his children from his first marriage and by Kathleen (d.1969) and three of their children, he died at South Caulfield on 23 May 1968 and was buried in Brighton cemetery.
 His medals are on display in the Hall of Valour at the Australian War Memorial.